Here are some great options to get you started...

 Remove your shoes when entering the yoga room.
 Help keep the floor clean!

 Always sign in to your class.
 Check in with the front desk for every class you attend.
-If you have registered ahead of time online, please initial your name on the sign-in sheet at the front desk before class.
+If you have registered ahead of time online, please let the desk person know you have arrived so that they can confirm your attendance.

 Be aware of personal hygiene.
 Refrain from wearing any fragrance to class and remember that mats need washing from time to time.